General information about admission and funding

 The general information about our graduate program (including admission, funding, etc) is available here.
 The information about tuition/fee is available from the Registrar's Office here.
 For the thesis-based program (MSc or PhD), you will need to find a supervisor before you can be admitted.
 This is different from some other schools where you can be admitted without a supervisor.

 Here at UManitoba, excellent incoming students can expect to receive funding from various sources (fellowship, research assistantship, teaching assistantship), see here for information.
 The funding decision is separate from admission and is decided on an individual basis.
 Please note that the application deadlines for many funding opportunities are significantly earlier than the admission (this is particularly true for many fundings that international students are eligible for).
 I strongly encourage you to plan your application as early as possible, and apply for all eligible fundings.

-For prospective students (PhD or thesis-based MSc) interested in working with meI am looking for self-motivated students interested in computer vision and/or machine learning.
-Interest/enthusiasm in research and good technical background (math, programming, CS and engineering is general) are required.
-For PhD applicants, research experience (preferably with published work) in computer vision and/or machine learning is usually required as well.
+I am always looking for self-motivated students interested in computer vision and/or machine learning.
+Interest/enthusiasm in research and good technical background (math, programming, CS and engineering in general) are required.
+For PhD applicants, research experience (with publications) in computer vision and/or machine learning is usually required as well.
 To help me know more about your background, please send me the following items via email (PDF or plain text, or URL to a website containing these items).

 The application process can be summarized as follows: